m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-5-museum.md

 Since this calculation could have been done with a calculator, you might ask...

-> "What is the advantage of using a spreadsheet?"
+> What is the advantage of using a spreadsheet?

 We now have a dynamic representation of the weighted average calculation and we can perform other exploratory calculations.